 DMin courses are held in a one-week intensive format.
-The program is designed to be completed in five years.
 The maximum time to complete the program is six years.
-A Program Continuation Fee of \$1,000 will be charged annually at the start of the seventh year.

 Occasionally a student will need more time to complete program requirements.
 At the end of the sixth year a program extension must be requested through the DMin Committee.
+A Program Continuation Fee of \$1,250 will be charged annually at the start of the seventh year.
 The outer limit for completion of the program is ten years.